sumitahlawat/playstream/README.md

 playstream
 ==========
-I am trying to make a android recorder and player for live streams This can serve as an examle for use of live555 and FFMPeG on android.
+I am trying to make a android recorder and player for live streams This can serve as an examle for use of live555 and FFmpeg on android.